snowbeam/apps/README.md

 # snowbeam

-💠 A SaaS tool for building IT Workflows, Managing customers data, advanced dashboard and reporting.
+💠 A SaaS tool for building IT Workflows with, Managing customers data, advanced dashboard and reporting.

+## Features

+*Coming soon*